 We also regularly handle appeals in the Ninth and Second Circuits, consistent with Morrison & Foerster’s litigation strength in California and New York.
 In particular, we represent clients before those circuits (both of which hear countless cases of importance to business) class-action and consumer cases brought under federal statutes and state unfair competition laws.
 And we publish the Left Coast Appeals blog, led by partner James Sigel, which keeps tabs on the Ninth Circuit and its decisions.

 Appeals on regulatory issues in the D.C.
-Circuit are critical to many clients, and we have extensive experience on them too.
+Circuit are critical to many clients, and we have extensive experience on them, too.
 We recently won cases there on whistleblower protections, penalties under the Dodd-Frank statute, and the Freedom of Information Act.
 Joe previously served as deputy general counsel of the Federal Communications Commission, where he oversaw the agency’s extensive litigation before the D.C.
 Circuit and argued multiple appeals there.

-Many critical appeals are in state court, and our appellate lawyers excel in those venues as well.
+Many critical appeals are in state court, and our appellate lawyers excel in those venues, as well.
 We apply our tried-and-true approach—deep strategic thinking, clear writing, and strong oral advocacy—infused with our knowledge of state-specific procedures and norms.
 We appear most often in two state appellate systems critical to business—those of California and New York.

-In New York, we have handled appeals in the New York Court of Appeals (the state’s highest court) as well as the Appellate Divisions, including the First Department (Manhattan) and Second Department (Brooklyn).
+In New York, we have handled appeals in the New York Court of Appeals (the state’s highest court), as well as the Appellate Divisions, including the First Department (Manhattan) and Second Department (Brooklyn).
 It is also experienced with New York’s emergency stay procedures—which can be difficult to navigate for those unfamiliar with their extensive and sometimes opaque technical requirements.Show More